pets87/cdcsqlmonitor/README.md

 Operation: U  Table: dbo.AMytable2 ID: stringID ChangeVersion: 27
 ```

 Note that you need to keep track of the changes by yourself.
 On the first run, it will return all changes on all described tables.
 In this example i had AMytable with 3 changes.
-If i run the program next time, then i need only new changes, so i will ignore other changes.
+If i run the program next time, then i need only new changes, so i will need to ignore other changes.
 Example:
 ```csharp
 private static void Monitor_OnRecordChnaged(object sender, CDCSqlMonitor.CT.EventArgs.DataChangedEventArgs e)